-(Remember, clicking the highlighted links brings you to other reviews and articles here at The Movie Madhouse!)
+(Clicking the highlighted links brings you to corresponding reviews and articles here at The Movie Madhouse!)

 Desolation is a small but sometimes intense little movie about three people being pursued by a mysterious figure while camping in the woods.
 Pretty, young widow Abby (Jaimi Paige) hikes deep into the mountains with her son Sam (Toby Nichols) and her friend Jen (Alyshia Ochse).
 They are there to lay to rest the ashes of Abby’s late husband and soon find themselves being followed by a creepy hiker (Claude Duhamel) who may have ill intent for the three.

 Disturbing thriller is directed by Sam Patton from a script by Matt Anderson and Michael Larson-Kangas.
 It gives us a little time to get to know Abby, Sam and Jen and what emotional state they are in, before they start to realize there is someone trailing them as they hike into the mountains and camp.
 The chills from director Patton start off slowly as the hiker sits quietly staring from a distance, before turning the screws when he brutally let’s us know, what we suspected all along, that this hiker is up to no good.
 Then it’s a last act struggle to survive with a savage killer in pursuit.
 Granted this isn’t something new story-wise, with innocents in the middle of nowhere under siege by a deadly attacker.
 It’s in the telling that the story picks up it’s intensity as Patton has introduced us to three likable characters, two of which who are emotionally vulnerable at the moment.
 All the more reason to fear for them as their pursuer moves in and reveals his violent and cruel intentions.
 We may have an idea as to how this will all play out, but it is effective none the less…brutally effective at times.
 And at only 78 minutes, it is a tight little movie that certainly doesn’t overstay it’s welcome.